flairNLP/flairnlp.github.io/docs/tutorial-basics/basic-types.md

 # Basics

-We first explain the base types used in this library.
+This tutorial explains the basic concepts used in Flair:

+-    what is a `Sentence`
+-    what is a `Label`

+You should be familiar with these two concepts in order to get the most out of Flair.

-## Creating a Sentence
+## What is a Sentence

-There are two types of objects that are central to this library, namely the `Sentence` and `Token` objects.
-A `Sentence` holds a textual sentence and is essentially a list of `Token`.
+If you want to tag a sentence, you need to first make a `Sentence` object for it.

+For example, say you want to tag the text "_The grass is green._".

-Let's start by making a `Sentence` object for an example sentence.
+Let's start by making a `Sentence` object for this sentence.

 ```python
 # The sentence objects holds a sentence that we may want to embed or tag